iamrecursion/iamrecursion/README.md

   </a>
 </p>

-I'm **Ara Adkins**, a compiler and runtime developer, type-theorist, and low-level hacker, currently experimenting with new ideas in programming languages.
-I'm passionate about UX, performance, and enabling better and safer software through type systems.
-In my spare time, I run a mixing and mastering studio in the music industry, and love to ski, sail, and practice parkour and martial arts.
+I'm **Ara Adkins**, a compiler and runtime developer, and type-theorist with a passion for formal verification.
+I love to work on UX, performance, and enabling better and safer software through type systems and verification.
+I also work on cryptographic systems and machine learning from time to time, and have a passion for computer graphics and simulation.

+In my spare time, I run an audio engineering business doing mixing and mastering in the music industry.
+I also love to make things of all kinds, and to ski, sail, and practice parkour and martial arts.
+I also like to go trail wheeling in my car!

 ### 💻 Projects

 Listed below are a few of the major projects that I am or have been involved with that I'm proud of.
 The public ones are linked.

+- **[Lampe](https://github.com/reilabs/lampe):** Formalising the semantics of
+  Noir in Lean so we can reason about the correctness of Noir programs with a focus on UX and usability for non-professionals trying their hand at verification.
 - **Lagrange:** A dependently-typed programming language with dependent, polymorphic row types used to give it the flexibility of dynamically-typed systems.
 - **REPLive:** A Swiss Army Knife of computation for your pocket or your wrist.
   This project aims to make computing on the go as easy and intuitive as it can be.
-- [**Enso Engine:**](https://github.com/enso-org/enso) Hybrid visual and textual functional programming, employing runtime features to provide insight into user data at any level.
 - [**Recursion Music:**](https://iamrecursion.com) Mixing and mastering in a custom-built studio.